Baphomet42/Data-Packs/README.md

 + `/trigger 42menu`
     + Opens window to give items
-+ *Mannequin Spawn Egg*
++ *Mannequin Poser Item*
-    + Accessible from `/trigger 42menu`
+    + Accessible from `42menu`
-    + Spawns a random texture mannequin using armor stand placing mechanics
+    + Spawns a random skin mannequin using armor stand placing mechanics
         + Mannequin is centered on a block
         + Rotation is locked to nearest multiple of 45deg
+        + Mannequin is configured as a Poser (see below)
-+ *Stable Mannequin*
++ *Poser*
-    + Placed from Mannequin Spawn Egg
+    + Placed from Mannequin Poser Item
     + Cannot be pushed or attacked, but does have gravity
-    + Use the "Attack key" to instantly break, dropping a Stable Mannequin Item containing its exact data
+    + Use the "Attack key" to instantly break, dropping a new Mannequin Poser Item containing its data
-        + This is placed exactly like a Mannequin Spawn Egg, but keeps the profile, attributes, items, etc from the Mannequin
+        + This keeps the profile, attributes, items, etc from the Mannequin
     + Use the "Use key" to open the editor
         + While in editor mode, interact to place and remove armor items and hand items
     + Profile swapping
         + Use the "Use key" while holding any player head to set the Mannequin's profile
-    + Stable Mannequins can be renamed using a nametag
+    + Can be renamed using a nametag
         + Use a blank nametag to remove the Mannequin's CustomName

 ### **42essentials**